 My name's Simon Banton and I'm fascinated by humanity's long obsession with the sky.
-I've been an amateur astronomer since I was 7 years old and about 20 years ago I started to take an interest in ancient monuments that seemed to embody this obsession in their design.
+I've been an amateur astronomer since I was 7 years old and in the early 1990s I started to take an interest in ancient monuments that seemed to embody this obsession in their design.

 There's a word for this - archaeoastronomy.

 In 2005 I moved to Wiltshire to be closer to Stonehenge - a monument that everyone seems to know is aligned in some way to the movement of the Sun.
 I wanted the opportunity to study it more frequently than by the occasional visit or through coming to the dawn open access events at the solstices and equinoxes.

 Stonehenge and its environs quickly turned from a keen hobby into a passion and I began volunteering for English Heritage as part of their Education team, meeting school parties and giving them a rundown on the history of the monument so their visits became more than simply a school trip to a pile of rocks in a field.

 That turned into a full time paid job as a Historic Property Steward for 6 years, explaining the theories and current state of knowledge to some of the more than 1 million visitors that come to Stonehenge every year.